Hallux limitus is a common cause of pain in the big toe joint.

 (hallux meaning big toe & limitus meaning limited movement)

-The big toe joint also is known as the 1st Metatarso-phalangeal joint (1st MTP joint) is made up from the long 1st metatarsal bone and the proximal phalanx of the big toe (hallux).
-Underneath the big toe joint, there are 2 small oval bones known as the sesamoids. (see here for a link to injury to the sesamoids)
+The big toe joint also is known as the 1st Metatarso-phalangeal joint (1st MTP joint) is made up from the long 1st metatarsal bone and the big toe known as the proximal phalanx of the hallux.
+On the underside of the big toe joint, there are 2 small oval bones known as the sesamoids. (see here for a link to injury to the sesamoids)

-The pain experienced is from a lack of movement from the joint, or a forced movement or mechanical jamming of the joint.
+The pain experienced from the big toe in hallux limitus is from a lack of movement from the joint, or forced movement to the joint or a mechanical jamming of the joint.

 Treatment is to reduce the stress and load going through the joint.

 In patients who experience ongoing symptoms referral for an injection or surgical assessment.

 To find a Podiatrist in your area, here is a link for the College of Podiatry